GEANT/FOD/README.md

 # Firewall on Demand

+Please note, now there is https://codeberg.org/GEANT/fod-go, an in-progress re-write of FoD written in go.
+This starts with a clean slate, based on lessons learned with FoD in the past, in order to:
+- drop outdated stuff and be more flexible and future-proof by using a modular design (don't closely couple with a specific BGP backend or router platform, also support more recent developments, e.g., go-bgp, and generally outsource device-specifics, e.g., different technologies for querying mitigation statistics)
+- allow for ease of deployment (static go binary, which also can be easily packaged, together with a clearly understandable, concise config),
+- and also reduce the long-time burden of managing ever-changing dependencies by starting with and maintaining a more light-weight design.

 ## Description

 Firewall on Demand (hereafter FoD) is based on the [flowspy](https://github.com/grnet/flowspy) project developed by [GRNET](http://www.grnet.gr/).